 Now before we continue I have to make the obligatory spoiler warning.
 In case you haven’t watched death note or you do mind spoilers please…

 So the beginning of the manga is what you’ve read in the plot summary.
 Light/Kira finds the Death Note and begins experimenting with it before meeting Ryuk as the book comes with some rather useful instructions written by Ryuk.
-To his credit Light’s first reaction is one of surprise and a bit of fear but that’s rather brief soon the evil genius in him takes control and he starts and after the experiments he makes and meeting Ryuk he begins to his quest for his personal perfect world.
+To his credit Light’s first reaction to all of this is one of surprise and a bit of fear but that’s all rather brief and soon the evil genius in him is brought out by the power of the Death Note and he begins to his quest for his personal perfect world.

-Now like I said before his ideal is born from a rather normal idea that most of the time justice isn’t served, that most of the time the corrupt, the criminal or even the people who are downright monsters do not get punished adequately if at all and his desire to do something about it.
-That’s a thought we’ve all had sometimes when we’ve seen a particular case no matter the country.
-However this objective of a perfect world is just a secondary objective for Kira, his true intention is to become the God of this new world with a rather warped sense of Justice.
+Now like I mentioned before his ideal is born from a rather normal idea that most of the time justice isn’t served, that most of the time the corrupt, the criminal or even the people who are downright monsters do not get punished adequately if at all and his desire to do something about it.
+That’s a thought many people have had sometimes.
+However this objective of a world without crime “a perfect world” eventually becomes a secondary objective for Kira and his main intention changes from that to becoming the God of this new world with a rather warped sense of Justice.

 It’s interesting (and why lie?
-Also funny) to see his transformation from a highschool into a mass murderer with his ego which is already rather big to begin with increasing as time goes on.
+Also funny) to see his transformation from a highschool into a mass murderer with his ego increasing as time goes.
 How he becomes more ruthless and cold as time passes and how his initial idea for people morally fit to live changes from people who are not criminal to people who are against him.
 How he slowly turns into one of the monsters he swore he would destroy as his God complex develops